Lemonszz/Biome-Makeover-Docs/content/notes/block/saguaro_cactus.md

 Like regular Cactus, any entity touching the block will be damaged.

+Barrel Cactus can be used as food for Camels.

 ### Growing
 A single Saguaro Cactus block will naturally grow (or via bonemealing) into a full-sized  Saguaro Cactus plant.
 ![[notes/images/saguaro_cactus_growing.png]]